 Whether or not you have a pacing plan, riding with a group is a great way to pace a century.
 Try and find a group of people that are pushing a pace you find sustainable.
 The social aspect can boost morale and become a welcoming distraction to the growing sense of discomfort.
 It also offers you a chance to catch the occasional draft and take a break from setting the pace.

 No man’s land can be tough.
-If you find yourself riding alone try hanging back and joining a group or another solo rider.
+That’s the area between two groups of cyclists.
+If you find yourself riding alone, try hanging back and joining a group or another solo rider.
 The time it takes to wait for a group will be well worth it.
 The mental and physical advantages that come with being able to draft and ride with a companion are super helpful.
 Chances are any other athlete who’s riding solo could use a friend to ride with as much as you, and chances are, you won’t be the last rider on course.

 Limit Your Time at Aid Stations

 Aid stations are both a blessing and a curse.
-Aid Stations offer athletes a chance to stop, take a break, stretch their back and fuel up.
-It’s also a place where athlete’s will cool down completely if they’re not careful.
-Stopping and starting can be the hardest part of a century.
-Upon restarting your legs won’t feel eager to get back up to pace.
-To avoid this common pain point, try and limit your time at aid stations and only stop when necessary.
+Aid Stations offer athletes a chance to stop, take a break, stretch their back, and fuel up.
+It’s also a place where athletes will cool down completely if they’re not careful.
+Stopping and starting can be the most challenging part of a century.
+Upon restarting, your legs won’t feel eager to get back up to pace.
+To avoid this common pain point, try and limit your time at aid stations, and only stop when necessary.
 The longer you wait, the harder it will be to get back on the bike.

 Nutrition and Hydration

 Before: Fuel and hydrate well in advance of your event.
-What you eat in the days leading up to your event can have any impact on your big ride.
-In the two days before your ride make sure you eat enough nutritious foods, a diet rich in carbohydrate, hydrate sufficiently, and rest adequately.
+The food you eat in the days leading up to your event can have any impact on your big ride.
+In the two days before your ride, make sure you eat enough nutritious foods, a diet rich in carbohydrate, hydrate sufficiently, and rest adequately.

 During: Your nutrition during a long event should be proactive.
-Don’t eat when you think you’re feeling run down, eat and drink proactively so you don’t become run down.
+Don’t eat when you think you’re feeling run down.
+Eat and drink proactively, so you don’t become run down.
 Try setting a timer on your head unit or phone that goes off every fifteen to thirty minutes.
-When your timer goes off, take in fuel and check on how much water you’ve taken in since your last timer.
+When your timer goes off, take in fuel and check how much water you’ve taken in since your last timer.

-If you do end up eating at the aid stations, which definitely works for a lot of people, be wary of what you eat.
+If you do end up eating at the aid stations, which works for a lot of people, be wary of what you eat.
 Something that agrees with you off the bike may not agree with you on the bike.
-If you want to get a feel for your body’s response to different foods experiment with your nutrition during training.
-Try eating different solid foods on long training rides to see how your stomach responds.
-If you’re a beginner cyclist and you haven’t experimented with fueling a lot you can read more about on the bike nutrition here.
+If you want to get a feel for your body’s response to different foods, experiment with your nutrition during training.
+Try eating a variety of solid foods on long training rides to see how your stomach responds.
+For more on what to eat and drink, check out How to Use Carbs for Maximum Performance and What to Drink When Cycling.

 Common First Century Mistakes

-It might seem like a lot can go wrong during a century – but the good news is that most first century mistakes are easily avoidable.
-Miserable centuries happen when athletes don’t fuel enough, stop too long, aren’t mentally prepared for the difficulty of the day and go too hard at the start.
-You can avoid common errors with a well structured training plan, prepared and proactive nutrition, a good pacing plan and a good attitude.
+It might seem like a lot can go wrong during a century.
+The good news is that most century ride mistakes are easily avoidable.
+Miserable centuries happen when athletes don’t fuel enough, stop too long, aren’t mentally prepared for the day’s difficulty, and go too hard at the start.
+You can avoid common errors with a well-structured training plan, prepared and proactive nutrition, a good pacing plan, and a positive attitude.